 What is the course about?

-Learn to interpret swing phrases at sight and to be able to notate swing rhythms upon hearing.
+To learn to interpret swing phrases at sight and to able to notate swing rhythms upon hearing.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 The rules of jazz swing phrasing and notation; recognition of phrasing; notation of jazz swing phrasing; use of dynamic and articulation markings; syncopation; dynamic rules concerning function of the phrase.

 What will I achieve?